PotulaJ/CreditCardRepo/README.md

-To validate credit card number through client please click below link http://localhost:8080/creditcard
+To validate credit card number through client please click below link cloud server details will be attached soon to access the service. providing local host url. http://localhost:8080/creditcard

 To access restapi please click below link and pass cardnumber in the url